AlgoMaster Logo

 The frequency array updates incrementally.
 When right moves forward, we increment one count.
 When left moves forward, we decrement one count.
 No redundant work.

-One subtlety: when we shrink the window by moving left forward, the maxFreq might decrease.
-We need to recompute it by scanning all 26 entries in the frequency array.
-Since 26 is a constant, this doesn't affect the overall O(n) time complexity.
+When we shrink the window by moving left forward, the maxFreq might decrease.
+We recompute it by scanning all 26 entries in the frequency array.
+Since 26 is a constant, this does not affect the overall O(n) time complexity.

 Algorithm